Your Reliable Impedance Control PCB Manufacturer in China

 - Make a coupon, Test it by impedance test Instrument

 Controlled Impedance should be considered for PCBs used in fast digital applications such as:

 - High-Quality Analog Video

 - Signal Processing

 - RF Communication

-Why Control Impedance on PCBs
+Why Use Impedance Control PCBs

 In high-frequency applications, the impedance of the entire electronic board must be kept constant to protect the transmitted data from damage and maintain the clarity of the signal.